netxms/netxms-doc/admin/mobile-console.rst

 ..
 Used version on wiki:  14:17, 7 September 2014‎ Marco Incalcaterra

-NetXMS mobile console is a monitoring tool for Android devices running version 2.2. and later.
+|product_name| mobile console is a monitoring tool for Android devices running version 2.2.
+and later.

 Currently, only a small subset of the functions present in the Desktop/Web edition